kubernetes/website/content/en/docs/setup/independent/high-availability.md

 ### Steps for the rest of the control plane nodes

 To add the rest of the control plane nodes, follow [these instructions](#steps-for-the-rest-of-the-control-plane-nodes).
-The steps are the same as for the stacked etcd setup.
+The steps are the same as for the stacked etcd setup, with the exception that a local etcd member is not created.

 To summarize:

 - Make sure the first control plane node is fully initialized.
-- Run `kubeadm-getter` to copy certificates between the first control plane node and the other control plane nodes.
+- Copy certificates between the first control plane node and the other control plane nodes.
 - Join each control plane node with the join command you saved to a text file, plus the `--experimental-control-plane` flag.

 ## Common tasks after bootstrapping control plane